MinkyRay/cuda_coding_mastery/cuda_project_max/GEMM-From-CUDA-Core-to-Tensor-Core.md

 ### Bank Mapping Rule

-On NVIDIA GPUs:
+On NVIDIA GPUs (Shared Memory):

-- Shared memory has 32 banks
+- Banks: Memory is divided into 32 parallel banks.
-- Each bank services 4 bytes
+- Bandwidth: Each bank can serve 32 bits (4 bytes) per clock cycle.
 - Bank index is computed as:

 ```